fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 On `line 6`, we pass the local variable `a` as an argument to the `p` method.
 This will output and return the string object `'Bill'`.
 This is because local variables initialised outside of a block are accessible within the block, allowing the reassignment of local variable `a` within the block.

-*What does the following code return?
+*8) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 animal = ​"dog"
 loop ​do​ |_|